DCMS Readiness Pathway

 To understand the DCMS voluntary code itself, see:

-Voluntary Code (DCMS) and the Plain-English explanationOCSA Members receive additional materials, including submission guidance and illustrative planning examples, as part of onboarding.
+Voluntary Code (DCMS) and the DCMS Plain-English explanationOCSA Members receive additional materials, including submission guidance and illustrative planning examples, as part of onboarding.

 Final clarity